sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

-`property_name` can either be in the format "prop-name" or "TypeName::prop-name", where "prop-name" is the name of the property to get (as used in `gobject::ObjectExt::get`), and "TypeName" is the type name of the child (as returned by G_OBJECT_TYPE_NAME()).
+`property_name` can either be in the format "prop-name" or "TypeName::prop-name", where "prop-name" is the name of the property to get (as used in `glib::object::ObjectExt::get`), and "TypeName" is the type name of the child (as returned by G_OBJECT_TYPE_NAME()).
 The latter format is useful when two children of different types share the same property name.